 2. Document everything!

 At some point, if the situation doesn’t change to your liking, a meeting or multiple meetings will be necessary.
-Schools can be good at placing the blame on the child, the parent or anyone else who isn’t them.
+School personnel can be good at placing the blame on the child, the parent or anyone else who isn’t them.
 When I observed, I took notes.
-When the teacher would call, email or send messages on ClassDojo (a classroom management app), I would keep all the records.
-I compiled my notes and organized them in a google spreadsheet.
+When the teacher would call, email, or send messages on ClassDojo (a classroom management app), I would keep all the records.
+I compiled my notes and organized them in a Google spreadsheet.
 When it was time to meet, I could reference specific information.
 For example, I was able to note how many times my child’s teacher had been absent, at times twice a week, because I was tracking everything.

 3. Ask for and know the school’s policies.